edgarpf/aws-cda-tips/README.md

 - 100 is the maximum number of S3 buckets by default allowed per AWS account.

+- S3 bucket policies require a Principal be defined.

 ## SNS

 - Name, type, and value must not be empty or null and the message body shouldn't be empty or null either.